 Fire danger in Vermont is calculated based on the National Fire Danger Rating System (NFDRS).
 Input into the NFDRS model comes from weather observations from five remote automated weather stations (RAWS) located as follows (Note: Weather observations are listed in Greenwich Mean Time (GMT), add 4 hours to current EDST (Eastern Daylight Savings Time to get GMT.):

-The Vermont Fire Danger Report is issued daily through spring fire season in Vermont, typically from the end of March when the snow melts to early to mid-May when the landscape begins to green up.
+The Vermont Fire Danger Report is issued daily through spring fire season in Vermont, typically from the end of March when the snow melts to mid-May when the landscape begins to green up.
 The report is issued periodically through the summer and fall until snowfall ends fire season for the year.
 Understanding the Vermont Fire Danger Report explains the meaning behind the number assignments.

 In addition to the Vermont fire danger monitoring program, the National Weather Service also provides fire weather products including daily fire weather forecasts, spot forecasts for on-going fires, fire weather watches, and Red Flag warnings.
 Vermont is covered by two National Weather Service offices: